 A national championship game appearance by either Alabama, Clemson, Miami, Nebraska, Notre Dame, Texas or USC.

 Wrong-shaped ball.
-They’ve won 39 football national championships, and Alabama-Clemson has been the title game matchup three of the past four years.
+They’ve won 40 football national championships, and Alabama-Clemson has been the title game matchup three times in the College Football Playoff.

 A national championship game between two teams from the same state not named Ohio.